 - You can use an app (like Acorns) or your bank’s saving program to save more money every time you make a purchase with your linked card.
 You can choose to save the difference between the total and the next nearest dollar, or you can opt for saving a fixed amount every time you buy something.

-If you want to be independently wealthy, you can’t let savings be an afterthought.
+If you want to be independently wealthy, putting money into savings can’t be just an afterthought.
 Make the necessary adjustments to your budget so you can live off at most 85% of your income.
 Then, save the rest in an account that pays interest.

 Building wealth is not a race.
 There are no tricks or secrets to it either.
 You simply have to make saving money the highest priority, and be consistent with it over a long period of time.
 It’s the most powerful tactic you can do to retire a millionaire.

 *If tithing is a part of your faith, then make this your first priority!
-And, if you can’t start with 15%, then start where you can.
-Over time, you’ll be able to increase the percentage as your income grows and you learn to cut back on expenses.
+And, if you can’t start saving 15%, then start where you can.
+Over time, you’ll be able to save more as your income increases and you learn to cut back on expenses.

 Some say there is good debt and there is bad debt.
 I say that any debt will hinder your efforts to save money, so eliminate *all* debt if you can.